Diverse Proteins: The nutritionists perspective

 Conclusion

-The growing demand for alternative proteins has resulted in rapid and impressive innovations from the food industry.
+The growing demand for diverse proteins has resulted in rapid and impressive innovations from the food industry.
 It’s not yet perfect, but perhaps directing our efforts towards improved nutrition labeling, reformulation on nutrient content, and improved consumer awareness for these types of products will help us move towards a healthy and sustainable protein supply for all.

 Consumer guidance and food industry regulations developed by policymakers could ease the transition to a plant-based diet in a healthy and sustainable manner.
 The EAT-Lancet report has also contributed to this debate by pushing for more sustainable (plant-focused) diets [11].
 However, as a nutrition community, we should be cautious of the possible trade-offs and the potential impacts on health.
 The consumer and their access to safe, nutritious, affordable, and aspirational food should remain at the core of our endeavors.